danilojezernik/angular-rxjs-faq/angular/en/README.md

 ## 25. What is the purpose of Angular Elements?
 ## 26. Explain the change detection mechanism in Angular.
 ## 27. How do you optimize the performance of an Angular application?
 ## 28. What are Angular interceptors, and how do you use them?
+Write an example of an interceptor
 ## 29. How do you use environment variables in Angular?
 ## 30. What is AOT (Ahead-Of-Time) compilation in Angular?
 Explain the difference between AOT (Ahead-Of-Time) and JIT (Just-In-Time) compilation.
 ## 31. Explain the role of the ngOnInit lifecycle hook.
 What are the different lifecycle hooks in Angular?